smrgeoinfo/cdif-core/README.md

-# cdif-core
+# CDIF core
-A repository to host the core interoperability specifications for CDIF
+A small set of minimal required content for all CDIF instances.
+Any CDIF profile must contain this information.

+- title
+- how to get the resource (url)
+- licencing or rights
+- specification for metadata format.
+- resource identifier